Home

 Connellsville Daily Courier

 On Nov.
-7, 1912, when she was 28 years of age, she gave birth to their son, Carl Wilson Harlan.
+7, 1912, when she was 28 years of age, she gave birth to their son, whom she named Carl Wilson Harlan Sr.

-When the federal census was taken in 1920, Annie was living with her mother and son.
+When the federal census was taken in 1920, Annie shared a dwelling-place with her mother and son.

 By 1930, at the age of 45, she had moved in with her unmarried brother Chauncey in Mill Run, and she had no occupation.
-Her son dwelled his father that year.
+Her son lived with his father that year.

 Charles earned an income over the years as a blacksmith and as a laborer performing odd jobs.